fitzy1321/dotfiles/README.md

 Do not activate / use while `mise` is active in your shell.
 I'm not sure what exactly would happen, but I imagine having 2 shell package managers active would cause all sorts of problems.

-Just comment out one or the other lines in `config.fish`
+Just comment out one or the other lines in `<repo>/.config/fish/config.fish`

 <https://asdf-vm.com/guide/getting-started.html/>